rogue7hack/rogue7hack/README.md

 - 👋 Hi, I’m @lolek578
-- 👀 I’m interested in it sec, specially red team.
+- 👀 I’m interested in it sec and programming.
 - In loving memory of my father @saldi [https://github.com/saldi]

 ```java